-Students will be able to challenge their revolutionary side as they study two world revolutions such as the American, French, Russian or Chinese revolutions.
-They will learn about the significant events and people such as George Washington and Alexander Hamilton (America) and Rasputin and Lenin (Russia) that made a global impact.
+Ancient History Revolutions Australian History Students can explore two Students will be able to Students will explore the societies from Egypt, Greece challenge their story of Australia from its and Rome.
+They will study the revolutionary side as they ancient roots in its rich role of some fascinating study two of the American, Indigenous culture and people and significant events French, Russian or Chinese history to its foundation which shaped these ancient revolutions.
+They will learn first as a British colony societies. about the significant events and the eventual and people such as George formation of a modern Washington and Alexander nation in the Asia-Pacific Hamilton (America) and region.
+Rasputin and Lenin (Russia) that made a global impact.